dabrahams/magoo/DesignNotes.md

 editing the source where `NO_COMPILE_TIME_COMPUTE` appears in TypeChecker.swift).
 That may be useful for debugging/analysis of problems in programs that don't require significant compile-time computation.

+Phase 1-4 are captured in the initializer of `ExecutableProgram` a type that contains all the data needed by the interpreter to run the program.

 ### Lexical Analysis